bhuvanksmy/data_analysis_with_python/README.md

 4) Examine the distribution of sales on a monthly basis and a lot more.
 5) This process provides a strong foundation for making data-driven decisions and deriving meaningful insights from the dataset.

+VISUALIZATION

+A sales dashboard is one of the most crucial elements that keeps the sales management team on track to success.
+It helps the team to monitor performance, identify trends, and make informed decision